-Love Christmas tunes (we can now listen to them guilt-free) but sick of the tried and tested favourites?
-Will you crack if you hear Mariah Carey continually on repeat for the next three weeks?
+Love Christmas tunes (yes, we can now listen to them guilt-free thanks to the year that has been 2020) but sick of the tried and tested favourites?
+Will you crack if you hear Mariah Carey continually on repeat for the next few weeks?
 Jennifer McShane rounds up five underrated gems to consider instead...

 Home Alone soundtrack